readingdancer/Iconic/README.md

 Currently if you are using font awesome pro and stacked content, icons will not render correctly in stacked content preview

-Handmade by Mario Lopez - 2018 @OurDigital
+Handmade by Mario Lopez - 2022 @skartknet